Are you looking for an alternative to the standard Mediterranean cruise? If so, why not take an Adriatic cruise from Venice to the Greek islands?

 Unlike many other ships in this price bracket, MSC Sinfonia does not feature a show-stopping central space.
 Instead of a glitzy chandelier dangling from a great height, there is the use of more restrained primary and neutral colours with touches of marble, brass and glass.

-MSC Sinfonia has 721 crew members for its maximum of 2,679 guests, a higher passenger: staff ratio than other ships that I have sailed on.
+MSC Sinfonia has 721 crew members for its maximum of 2,679 guests, a higher passenger-to-staff ratio than other ships on which I have sailed.
 This is reflected in its levels of customer service, but more about that later.

 EMBARKATION AT THE PORT OF VENICE

-Question time.
-How many queues do you need to join to board an MSC cruise ship in Venice?
+Question; how many queues do you need to join to board an MSC cruise ship in Venice?
+Answer; four.

-And I thought that it was the British who love a queue.
+And I thought that it was the British who loved a queue.